2018ik/2018ik.github.io/_wiki/truth.markdown

 \- Eph.
 3:18

 The truth was actually designed be impossible to understand for a single individual.
 We must apprehend *with all the saints*; this is a corporate matter.

+## Prayer

+Truth comes from prayer.
+We should pray the truth into our lives.
+We should pray over all the truths we have heard and spoken, so they do not remain merely in our minds.